ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

 FUTURE TODO

-    - MIGRATION FROM fprintf to [ StreamMgr_print_error(streams , OStream_printf , ... ]
-    - REMOVE ALL COMMENTED LINES
+    *   REMOVE ALL COMMENTED LINES
+    *   check outstream usage in "CommandGameShowProperty()" for gameCmd.c file
+    *   there are 4 stderr in smgameMain.c ( replace in errstream ??? )

 ----

-    - RECONVERT LOG IN A SMART WAY (like a list, remove all rendundant words)
+    *   RECONVERT LOG IN A SMART WAY (like a list, remove all rendundant words)